QuantumPixelator/TracePoint_Dev/README.md

-# **Secure Document Management System (SDMS)**
+# **TracePoint**

 ## Overview:

-- SDMS is a web-based application designed to securely manage documents within an organization.
+- TracePoint is a web-based application designed to securely manage documents within an organization.
 It provides features such as document upload, search, all while enforcing role-based access control (RBAC) to ensure data security and integrity.

 ## Features: